Executive Pension V PRSA Alternative

 The key impacts of this 2022 Finance Act and subsequent Acts, mean:

-- Phased Retirement – Company pension funding, can be split over a number of PRSA contracts, to allow for phased retirement benefits, which can’t be done with a Master Trust, as all retirement benefits related to the same employment must be taken at the same time.
+• Phased Retirement – Company pension funding, can be split over a number of PRSA contracts, to allow for phased retirement benefits, which can’t be done with a Executive – Master Trust, as all retirement benefits related to the same employment must be taken at the same time.

-- Late Retirement -A PRSA can be funded and/or continued to age 75, a Master Trust normally to age 70, although you can delay benefit drawdown.
+• Late Retirement -A PRSA can be funded and/or continued to age 75, whereas with an Executive – Master Trust it’s normally up to age 70, although you can delay benefit drawdown.

-- Death-in-Service – On death prior to benefit drawdown, the full PRSA value is payable as a tax-free lump sum to a spouse, whereas, under a Master Trust – EPP this is restricted to 4 times salary (plus a refund of personal contributions), with the balance used to provide a taxable pension, via an annuity, or an ARF for dependents.
+• Death-in-Service – On death prior to benefit drawdown, the full PRSA value is payable as a tax-free lump sum to a spouse, whereas, under an Executive – Master Trust this is restricted to 4 times salary (plus a refund of personal contributions), with the balance used to provide a taxable pension, via an annuity, or an ARF for dependents.

-- Additional Cash – Additional employer post-NRA funding can be made to a new PRSA, which carries a right to take 25% as a lump sum, but, in cases where Master Trust – EPP benefits have already been taken at NRA, any fresh EPP funding post-NRA, would all have to be taken as a transfer to an ARF.
+• Additional Cash Injection – Additional employer post-retirement age funding can be made to a PRSA, which carries a right to take 25% as a lump sum.
+However, where an Executive – Master Trust – benefits have already been taken at normal retirement age (NRA), any fresh Master Trust funding post-NRA, would all have to be taken as a transfer to an ARF.

-- Early Retirement – Where a proprietary director decides to bona fide retire, before age 60 under a PRSA, they can still retain their shareholding, not so under a Master Trust – EPP.
-Although a Master Trust does allow you to continue to work elsewhere.
+• Early Retirement – Where a proprietary director decides to bona fide retire, before age 60 under a PRSA, they can still retain their shareholding, not so under a Master Trust, although a Master Trust does allow you to continue to work elsewhere.

 Master Trust – Executive Pension V PRSA Alternative